Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/EMG_processing_and_ML.md

 Since standard regression algorithms are typically capable of predicting only a single output value, the base LightGBM model is wrapped inside the `MultiOutputRegressor` class.
 This class manages the architecture by creating 5 completely independent LightGBM models under the hood instead of a single monolithic model.
 In other words, the system feeds the exact same input feature array to all models, but each of the 5 models is specialized, trained, and optimized in parallel to exclusively predict the angle of one specific finger.

+# 6. Real-Time Data Streaming
+In this simulator, when a user selects a motion type (e.g., Power Sphere or Index Finger Movement) via the dashboard, the robot is not directly controlled by this selection.
+Instead, this trigger simply instructs the `EMGTracker` module to query the database and locate the raw EMG signals corresponding to the test samples (held-out repetition 5) for that specific movement.
+The system then uses an index pointer to extract these signals as sliding time windows, extracts their features, and feeds them into the machine learning model.
+In fact, the machine learning model predicts joint flexion completely blindly, solely based on the incoming muscle signal stream.

+# 7. Post-Processing Pipeline and Kinematic Stabilization
+The raw outputs predicted by the machine learning model (i.e., estimated flexion values for the five fingers) may contain jitter or noise.
+To convert these model predictions into smooth, joint-safe movement angles for the robot, the estimates pass through a multi-stage processing pipeline:

+•	**Deadzone:** To eliminate model noise during rest-state predictions and prevent signal crosstalk, a dedicated deadzone threshold is defined for each finger's predicted flexion.
+If the predicted flexion for a finger falls below this threshold, it is treated as noise and forced directly to zero.

+•	**Renormalization:** To prevent sudden jumps in finger position once predicted flexion exceeds the deadzone, active values are renormalized to transition smoothly starting from zero up to one:

+$$Flex_{norm} = \frac{Flex_{pred} - Threshold}{1.0 - Threshold}$$

+•	**Dynamic Synergy Application:** At this stage, the system evaluates the pattern of values predicted by the machine learning model to detect the functional movement type, applying synergy logic (similar to training time) for stabilization:

+o	Power Grasp: If the algorithm detects that the predicted thumb flexion exceeds a specific threshold (active) while the average model prediction for the other fingers is also high, it interprets the user's intent as a full hand closure.
+In this case, all finger angles are locked to their collective average, closing the robotic hand uniformly.

+o	Tip Pinch: If predicted values for the thumb and index finger are high (active) while predicted outputs for the other three fingers remain at rest (below threshold), the system identifies a pinch pattern.
+Consequently, thumb and index angles are set to their joint average, and the outputs for the remaining three fingers are forced to zero to prevent interference.

+•	Temporal Smoothing: In the final step, to remove high-frequency fluctuations and ensure fluid robot movement, the corrected model predictions pass through an Exponential Moving Average (EMA) low-pass filter.
+This filter blends the new predicted flexion with the previous joint state:

+$$Flex_t = \alpha \cdot Flex_{new\_pred} + (1 - \alpha) \cdot Flex_{t-1}$$

+where $\alpha$ represents the system's smoothing factor.

+# 8. Signal Visualization
+To provide visual feedback to the user on the interactive dashboard, this module generates a multi-channel graphical plot of the raw EMG data corresponding to the user-selected movement within each time window.
+This chart plots the values of all 12 channels using distinct colors as line graphs and updates continuously, allowing the real-time muscle contraction status to be observed live by the user or therapist.